schedule-productions/warehouse/README.md

 1. Model geometry
 2. Save .blend and export .stl
-3. Save textures to directory
+3. If the model has unique textures, copy them to the model directory
 4. Create UV map
 5. Export .x
 6. Blender render 500x500 image preview and save